CDCgov/NEDSS-EpiSync/docs/phinvads-tutorial.md

 ## Code System Concept

-A `Code System Concept` is a Code System's code and description for a single concept - an atomic unit of thought.
+A `Code System Concept` is a Code System's code and description for a _single concept_ - an atomic unit of thought.

-Example:  In ICD-9 487.0 is Influenza
+Example:  In ICD-9 487.0 is `Influenza`.

-Code System Concepts are used to develop Value Sets.
+Code System Concepts can be grabbed used as Value Set Concepts, in one or more Value Sets.

 ???
-Its not clear if Code SYstem Concepts are versioned.
+Its not clear if Code System Concepts are versioned.
 Maybe not.
 If you need to change a Code System Concept, maybe you just create a new one and stop using the old one.

 #### Fancy HL7 Version 3 Core Principles Definition for Concept: